sharabhshukla/BendersLib/docs/source/api/benders.rst

 --------------------------------------

-Please refer to :doc:`../tutorials/lshape` for its theory and the definition of optimality cut (:class:`ClassicalOC`) and feasibility cut (:class:`ClassicalFC`).
+Please refer to :doc:`../tutorials/lshape` for its theory and the definition of optimality cut (:class:`ClassicalOC` for single-cut version, :class:`LShapedOC` for multi-cut version)) and feasibility cut (:class:`ClassicalFC`).
-Note that L-shaped method is a special case of classical Benders decomposition applied to two-stage stochastic programming problems.
+Note that L-shaped method is a generalization of classical Benders decomposition applied to two-stage stochastic programming problems.
 Therefore, the Benders cuts used in L-shaped method are the same as those in classical Benders decomposition.